miguelgondu/blog_hugo/content/posts/2024-07-05/understanding-batch-bo/index.md

 <!-- - Parallelizing exploration-exploitation tradeoffs in gaussian process bandit optimization -->

 Similarly, but for the Upper Confidence Bound, [Desautels et al.]() realized you don't need to evaluate the objective to compute the posterior variance[^the-formula].
 So one could iteratively update _only_ the posterior variance and use UCB to construct a batch in a pseudo-sequential way.
-This, the authors call GP-BUCB.
+The authors call this GP-BUCB.

 [^the-formula]: Remember that the posterior variance is given by ...